ThomasCorcoral/ML_Sound/README.md

   <li>Install ffmpeg throught sudo apt install ffmpeg </li>
 </ul>

-`cnn.py` This file contains the model and will automatically perform the training with the paths entered in the `convert_data.py` file

-`app.py` GUI application that makes it easy and easy to use deeplearning to detect an unknown record from a database
+`main.py` Start the UI application, you can use your own data to train your model.
+Select your data path by clicking the button.
+Then generate the CSV file or use your own (be careful to respect the rules write in the help section).
+Then you will need to format your data (This step can take a long time to complete).
+When your data is format, you can train your model.

 ## Test

-`prediction.py` This file allows you to make a prediction using a pre-trained model

-`app.py` The GUI app allows you once your data is prepared and your model is trained to classify audio recording
+`main.py` The UI app allows you once your data is prepared and your model is trained to classify audio recording.
+Click on the button to choose your your test file and then you can do a prediction with your pretrain model.

 ## GUI application

-In the directory `./application` you'll find `app.py` which will allow you to launch the application that will allow you to prepare your data and train the model.
+In the main directory you'll find `main.py` which will allow you to launch the application that will allow you to prepare your data and train the model.
 It is also possible to view (audio, spectrogram and mfcc) the file you want to classify.

 ## Misc

 ### Organisation

-In order to organize our project we first created this github as well as a <a target="_blank" href="https://trello.com/b/n5JMlDKU/conduite-de-projet" title="Site">Trello</a>.
+In order to organize our project we first created this github as well as a Trello.
 A website followed in order to be able to access easily and at any time a lot of information (see below).

 ### Usage

 To be able to use the application, install python 3.8 and the dependencies present in the file requirements.txt.
-Once this is done, launch the app.py file, for more information click on the "Help" button at the bottom right of the application
+Once this is done, launch the main.py file, for more information click on the "Help" button at the bottom right of the application

 ### Application